-I do believe that simply being rich doesn’t buy happiness.
+Of course simply being rich doesn’t buy happiness.
 No way can earning lots of money make for an amazing and fulfilled life all on it’s own.
-I also believe that adopting a certain amount of minimalism can create wonders, particularly in terms of getting rid of everything in your life that doesn’t spark joy.
+Adopting a certain amount of minimalism can actually create wonders, particularly in terms of getting rid of everything in your life that doesn’t spark joy.

 But is being well off and enjoying a luxurious lifestyle a bad thing?
 Certainly not.
-In fact, I believe that, along with other factors, having lots of money is a really a very good thing.
+In fact, along with other factors, having lots of money is a really a very good thing.

 The more money you have, the more you have to spend.

 Our economy needs people who have plenty of cash to spare.
 When you spend money in your local economy, you help your town, your city and your country to be the place that it is.
 You’re supporting people’s livelihoods and providing the means for other people to work, live, provide, and enjoy their lives.